Day 14 on the Norte: Comillas to Serdio

 Though the walk from San Vicente de la Barquera up to Serdio was an intense four-mile climb, it felt more like a mile on flat ground.
 We couldn’t believe it when we looked at our mileage and saw that we had cruised four miles in record pace.
 We were just feeling good that day.

-That’s when I looked up and saw a sign.
+We meant to continue on to Colombres, but I looked up and saw a sign.

 You see, I take pictures of bicycles everywhere I travel and there just hadn’t been many opportunities for bike pictures on the Camino.
 And there definitely weren’t many opportunities for wifi.
 So a place to stay with both a bicycle and wifi?
 Well, we stopped our walk right there and got ourselves two bunks in the public albergue for six euro.